 Smartphone Adoption & Quality of Connections

-Only smartphone users can enjoy the benefits of messaging apps.
+The advantages of messaging apps are only available to smartphone users.
 So, before focusing on WhatsApp Messenger specifically, let’s take a look at the global overview of mobile internet/data usage and smartphone adoption.

-The Mobile Economy 2019 report predicts that smartphone adoption will grow in all regions of the world.
-Worldwide, this population penetration will grow from 60% in 2018 to 79% in 2025.
+The Mobile Economy 2022 report predicts that smartphone adoption will grow in all regions of the world.
+Worldwide, this population penetration will increase from 75% in 2021 to 84% in 2025.

-Examining the prediction region by region, the adoption will be much more significant in developing economies since in the territories such as Europe and North America smartphones are already used by the majority of the population.
+Examining the prediction region by region, the adoption jump will be much more significant in developing economies since, in territories such as Europe and North America, smartphones are already used by most of the population.

-And, as if that wasn’t convincing enough, the report predicts that the usage of mobile data will grow five times by 2024.
+If that wasn’t convincing enough, the report also predicts that mobile data usage will triple in most regions by 2027.

 But let’s not get ahead of ourselves.

-Indonesia & Thailand lead with a 4-5-hour average and most mature markets range between 2-3 hours a day.
+Brasil and Indonesia lead with almost five and a half hours on average, and most mature markets range between 3-4 hours a day.

 All in all, it’s undeniable that smartphones are becoming more and more widespread and indispensable to our daily experience.

-Hence, as the smartphone adoptions grow and mobile data coverage improves, messenger apps like WhatsApp chat are bound to attract a wider and wider audience.
-Slowly but surely they are cementing their status as the most direct way to contact consumers.
+Hence, as smartphone adoption grows and mobile data coverage improves, messaging apps like WhatsApp are bound to attract a broader and broader audience.
+Slowly but surely, they are cementing their status as the most direct way to contact consumers.

 Social & Communication Apps: Overview of Downloads & Active Users